 Is It Bad to Need Naps?

 If you struggle with daytime sleepiness, you may need to evaluate just how much sleep you're getting at night and make adjustments to your schedule if you're able.
-For the record, the National Sleep Foundation recommends adults get seven to nine hours per night.
+For the record, the Sleep Foundation recommends adults get seven to nine hours per night.